-Results 1–10 of 19 for "Fact Sheet"X related to "APA network brings together resources..."
-Refine Your Search Refine Your Search TopicSocioeconomic status (6)Children (3)Sexuality (3)Education (2)Law & psychology (2) 11 more... [+] Natural disasters (2)Aging (1)Anxiety (1)Disability (1)Human rights (1)Marriage & divorce (1)Sexual abuse (1)Stress (1)Teens (1)Testing issues (1)Trauma (1)Hide detailsDocument TypeFact SheetXYear2011 (1)2010 (2) Results 1–10 of 19 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet 2.Disaster Response Network Fact SheetAPA’s Disaster Response Network is a network of psychologists with training in disaster response who offer volunteer assistance to relief workers, victims, and victim’s families after manmade or natural disasters.Fact Sheet 3.Answers to Your Questions About Same-Sex MarriageThe psychological and social aspects of committed relationships between same-sex partners resemble those of heterosexual partnerships, living in a state where same-sex marriage is outlawed can lead to chronic social stress and mental health problems, and same-sex couples are as fit and capable parents as heterosexual couples.
+Results 1–10 of 17 for "Fact Sheet"X related to "APA network brings together resources..."
+Refine Your Search Refine Your Search TopicLesbian, gay, bisexual, transgender (4)Socioeconomic status (4)Children (3)Sexuality (3)Education (2) 11 more... [+] Law & psychology (2)Natural disasters (2)Aging (1)Anxiety (1)Human rights (1)Marriage & divorce (1)Sexual abuse (1)Stress (1)Teens (1)Testing issues (1)Trauma (1)Hide detailsDocument TypeFact SheetXYear2011 (1) Results 1–10 of 17 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet 2.Disaster Response Network Fact SheetAPA’s Disaster Response Network is a network of psychologists with training in disaster response who offer volunteer assistance to relief workers, victims, and victim’s families after manmade or natural disasters.Fact Sheet 3.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
+The brochure is also available in Russian and Spanish.Fact Sheet 4.Answers to Your Questions About Same-Sex MarriageThe psychological and social aspects of committed relationships between same-sex partners resemble those of heterosexual partnerships, living in a state where same-sex marriage is outlawed can lead to chronic social stress and mental health problems, and same-sex couples are as fit and capable parents as heterosexual couples.
 Fact Sheet 5.Understanding and Preventing Child Abuse and NeglectThe Child Abuse and Prevention Treatment Act (CAPTA) defines child abuse and neglect or child maltreatment as any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.Fact Sheet 6.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
-The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 7.Disability & Socioeconomic StatusPersons with a disability are likely to have limited opportunities to earn income and often have increased medical expenses.Fact Sheet (January 2010)8.The Lifespan Respite Care Act (P.L.
+The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 7.The Lifespan Respite Care Act (P.L.
 109-442)Respite provides temporary relief for family caregivers from the ongoing responsibility of caring for an individual with special needs, or at risk of abuse or neglect.
-Caregivers who receive respite report improved physical and emotional health.Fact Sheet 9.Work, Stress and Health & Socioeconomic StatusStress can affect psychological well-being.
-Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 10.Education & Socioeconomic Status Fact SheetThis fact sheet explains the impact of socioeconomic status on educational outcomes and ways to reduce risk factors such as slow academic skills development, low literacy, chronic stress, and increased dropout rates.Fact Sheet Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 19 for "Fact Sheet"X related to "APA network brings together resources..."
+Caregivers who receive respite report improved physical and emotional health.Fact Sheet 8.Work, Stress and Health & Socioeconomic StatusStress can affect psychological well-being.
+Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 9.Education & Socioeconomic Status Fact SheetThis fact sheet explains the impact of socioeconomic status on educational outcomes and ways to reduce risk factors such as slow academic skills development, low literacy, chronic stress, and increased dropout rates.Fact Sheet 10.Children, Youth and Families & Socioeconomic StatusLearn how socioeconomic status affects psychological and physical health, education and family well-being.Fact Sheet Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 17 for "Fact Sheet"X related to "APA network brings together resources..."